The Main Components of an Effective Visual Management System

 Signage

 There are many types of signage that can be used within your facility.
-For example, wayfinding and directional signage help people find the way around and direct them from point to point within the facility.
-Warning signs, on the other hand, alert about certain activities such as do not enter and no-smoking signs.
+For instance, wayfinding and directional signage assist individuals in navigating and directing them from one point to another.
+On the other hand, warning signs serve to alert individuals about specific activities, such as “do not enter” and “no-smoking” signs.

 Marking